Compressive Visual Representations: Methods

 The InfoNCE bound \cite{oord2018representation} enables many contrastive visual representation methods to use it to capture shared context between different views of an image as a self-supervised objective \cite{chen2020simple,chen2020big,he2020momentum,chen2020exploring,hjelm2018learning}.
 In this work, we show how to compress the SimCLR \cite{chen2020simple} model, but the method we discuss is generally applicable to other InfoNCE-based models.

 SimCLR applies randomized augmentations to an image to create two different views, $x$ and $y$ (which we also refer to as $x'$), and encodes both of them with a shared encoder, producing representations $r_x$ and $r_y$.
 Both $r_x$ and $r_y$ are $l_2$-normalized.
-The SimCLR version of the InfoNCE objective has the following form:
+The SimCLR version of the InfoNCE objective is:

 where $\tau$ is a temperature term and $K$ is the number of views in a minibatch.
 SimCLR further makes its InfoNCE objective \textit{bidirectional}, such that the final objective becomes

 We can observe the following: $\exp(\frac{1}{\tau} r_y^Tr_x)$ in Eq.~\eqref{eq:simclr_nce} corresponds to the unnormalized $b(z|y)$ in Eq.~\eqref{eq:infonce}. $e(\cdot|x)$ generates $z=r_x$, whilst $r_y$ and $r_{y_k}$ are distribution parameters of $b(\cdot|y)$ and $b(\cdot|y_k)$ respectively. $e(\cdot|x)$ and $b(\cdot|y)$ share model parameters.